fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 - Once a port request reaches the losing service provider, they have a window of time to process the request and provide a response.
   - The response SLA varies by country or region.
 For example, the losing service provider response SLA in the United States is 3-5 business days, and 5-7 business days in Canada.

-The response back from the losing carrier can be one of two things
+The response back from the losing carrier can be one of two things: approval or rejection.

-- Approval
+- **Approval**:
-  - The losing service provider scrutinized the account information you provided, looked through the porting numbers and found that all the information in your port request matches with what they have on file for the account and agrees to the proposed date for the port event.
+  - The losing service provider scrutinized the account information you provided, looked through the porting numbers, and found that all the information in your port request matches with what they have on file for the account and they agree to the proposed date for the port event.
-  - The losing service provider responds back to Microsoft, acknowledging to comply with the request, and this is known as a **firm order commitment** (FOC).
+  - The losing service provider responds to Microsoft, acknowledging compliance with the request, which is known as a **firm order commitment** (FOC).
     - In rare cases, a losing service provider can override any firm order commitment that they sent.
   - On the date of the firm order commitment, the losing service provider releases their numbers to Microsoft, and Microsoft directs the numbers to your tenant.

-- Rejection:
+- **Rejection**:
   - The losing service provider scrutinized the account information you provided, looked through the porting numbers, and found one or more inconsistencies.
 Or they can't turn around the order in the requested time frame.
   - In their response to us, the losing service provider indicates reasons for rejecting the port request.
   - In a rejected port request, the losing carrier stops processing that request until the request is fixed resubmitted.
     - Upon resubmitting an updated port request to the losing carrier, the response SLA is reset and starts over.

   > [!NOTE]
-> In a port order rejection, a losing service provider won't provide the expected, correct information to Microsoft.
-Only the categorical reason for the rejection will be provided to Microsoft.
-If corrected information is required, you'll need to work directly with your losing service provider to investigate.
+  > In a port order rejection, a losing service provider doesn't provide the expected, correct information to Microsoft.
+Only the categorical reason for the rejection is provided to Microsoft.
+If corrected information is required, you need to work directly with your losing service provider to investigate.

 ### Common mistakes

 Number porting is easy to do.
 However if the order is incomplete, inaccurate, or missing information, your current service provider rejects the port request.
 Here are the most common mistakes we see customers make when they port numbers.
 Save yourself a port request rejection and double-check for these errors.

 - Make sure the account information you give matches exactly what your phone carrier has on record.
 Mismatched information is the most common cause of errors and delays to your port order.
-Verify the following is true:
+Verify the following information is true:
   - Name or person authorized to make changes to the account is correct.
   - Address is correct.
   - Account number is correct.
   - BTN is correct and included in the list of phone numbers that you're porting.
 - Make sure there are no advanced call control features, for example, Call Hunt, Distinctive Ring, or other routing features, that are enabled on these phone numbers.
-  - If there are advanced call control features enabled with your current service provider, arrange to have those disabled before the number port.
+  - If there are advanced call control features enabled with your current service provider, arrange to have those features disabled before the number port.
-- Make sure you do not have open service orders or disconnects pending with your current service provider.
+- Make sure you don't have open service orders or disconnects pending with your current service provider.
 - Make sure all numbers are from the same service provider and the same account.
 - Make sure your service is active.
 Freezing the account prevents number ports.
 The person authorized to make changes to the account must submit an order to the current service provider to remove the freeze.
 This process can take one to three weeks depending on the service provider.